sprhawk/flutter_photos_library/README.md

+ARCHIVED: I'm not working on flutter recently, so this lib will not be updated.

 # photos_library

 A simple flutter plugin to demo how to interact to system gallery.
 Only iOS PhotosKit is supported for now: